samuelroland/openDevApps/manual/manual-en.md

 <img alt="image" src="https://user-images.githubusercontent.com/47849646/133944442-585081e4-c16a-4151-b78e-6874ba6b897e.png">

-As you can see, there is no link and no category (`All` is just the view with all existing links).
+As you can see, there is no link and no category.

 As suggested, open the `Settings` by clicking on the settings icon: